 Late last month, Gina and Paul travelled up to Palmerston North to facilitate the Palmy North Youth Codesign Summit.
 It was a two day event to practise codesign with other youth practitioners in Palmy North.

-In this post, Gina reflects on how you might be able to run a similar workshop in your own town.
+In this post, they reflect on how you might be able to run a similar workshop in your own town.

 If there’s one lesson we’ve learned from Lifehack’s journey in the last four years, it’s this.
 Relationships are the foundation of any successful youth wellbeing initiatives.